akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The Red-Wolf’s Daughter

-Beatrice lived with her father in a timber-framed longhall among the wooded hills of the Midlands.
+Beatrice lived with her father in a timber-framed longhall at **Stanwey**, among the wooded hills of the Midlands.

 In earlier days Harold had been known as **Red-Wolf**, a Saxon thegn who fought in the wars that followed the Conquest.
 He had ridden with kings, crossed blades with rebels, and once dragged a drowning Norman lord, the king's own brother, from a river crossing.